plasmoapp/pv-addon-spectator/README.md

 Server-side [Plasmo Voice](https://modrinth.com/mod/plasmo-voice) add-on.

-With this add-on all players can hear spectators.
+With this add-on, all players can hear spectators.